 Boating accident attorneys in Virginia

-In Virginia alone, 70 boating accidents caused nine fatalities and 39 injuries.
+In Virginia alone, 84 boating accidents caused 20 fatalities and injured 33 people.

 Several factors can contribute to boating accidents, including weather, congested waterways, and equipment failure.
-However, many recreational boating accidents are caused by operator negligence.
+But many recreational boating accidents are caused by operator negligence.

 If you have been hurt in a boating accident caused by someone else, you may be eligible to recover compensation for losses you have suffered.
-Contact GibsonSingleton Virginia Injury Attorneys to schedule a free consultation and learn more.
+GibsonSingleton Virginia Injury Attorneys serves our neighbors, and we work to prevent injuries from happening by sharing safety information here.
+But when a serious accident happens, we consider it a calling to help those who are hurt.

 - Capsizing